-Grass tetany is a metabolic disorder associated with grazing lush pastures, resulting in low concentrations of blood magnesium, which results in nerve impulse failure in animals.
-With adequate moisture and warm temperatures, grasses will grow rapidly.
-Grass tetany isn’t normally seen until May but taking steps now to prevent it will be more effective in the long run.
+Grass tetany is a metabolic disorder associated with grazing lush, rapidly growing pastures, resulting in low concentrations of blood magnesium (Mg), which results in nerve impulse failure in animals.
+With adequate moisture and warm temperatures, grasses grow rapidly.
+Grass tetany isn’t normally seen until May, however, taking steps early to prevent it will be more effective in the long run.
 It is never too early to plan and ensure proper management practices are in place.

-Understanding the factors that influence the progression of grass tetany will help one manage risk.
+Understanding factors that influence the progression of grass tetany can help manage risk.
 These factors include:

-- Low magnesium (Mg) coupled with high potassium (K) content of rapidly growing forages
+- Low Mg coupled with high potassium (K) content of rapidly growing forages.

-- Bad weather, storms, stress, etc., that cause cattle to be “off feed” for 24-48 hours
+- Bad weather (storms, stress, etc.) that cause cattle to be “off feed” for 24 to 48 hours.

-Older, lactating cows with calves younger than 2 months of age have the greatest susceptibility to tetany.
-Mature cows are more susceptible because they are less able to mobilize Mg from bones to maintain the necessary Mg level in their system.
-Also, cows within two months after calving have increased milk production which requires additional Ca and Mg.
-Steers, heifers, dry cows, cows with calves older than 4 months of age and bulls are less susceptible.
+Older, lactating cows with calves younger than two months of age have the greatest susceptibility to tetany.
+Mature cows are less able to mobilize Mg from their bones to maintain blood Mg levels.
+Additionally, cows within two months of calving have higher requirements for Ca and Mg due to lactation.
+Steers, heifers, dry cows, cows with calves older than four months of age and bulls are less susceptible.

-A long term approach is to incorporate more legumes into pasture mixes.
-Legumes have higher levels of Mg and Ca than do immature grasses resulting in a better balance across the pasture.
-As the pastures green-up, cattle will have access to both types of forage, helping to alleviate the tetany risk.
+- A long-term approach is to incorporate more legumes into pasture mixes, as legumes have higher Mg and Ca than do immature grasses, resulting in a better balance across the pasture.

-Death can occur very rapidly therefore symptoms may not be observed.
-Symptoms progress over 4 to 8 hours as follows: grazing away from the herd, irritability, muscle twitching in the flank, wide-eyed and staring, muscular incoordination, staggering, collapse, thrashing, head thrown back, coma, and finally death.
-Affected animals should be handled calmly because stress can cause sudden death.
+Death from grass tetany can occur very rapidly, therefore symptoms may not be observed.
+Symptoms progress over 4 to 8 hours as follows: grazing away from the herd, irritability, muscle twitching in the flank, wide-eyed and staring, muscular incoordination, staggering, collapse, thrashing, head thrown back, coma and finally death.
+Affected animals should be handled calmly, because stress can cause sudden death.